 Cedar is the most common and highly recommended wood type for barrel saunas.
 It has excellent insulation properties, resistance to decay, and a pleasant aroma.
 There are two types of cedar commonly used in barrel saunas:

 Northern White Cedar is another popular choice for barrel saunas.
 It is lighter in color compared to Western Red Cedar but still offers excellent insulation and decay resistance.
-Northern White Cedar is also a more budget-friendly option.
+White Cedar also has attractive tight knots.
+Northern White Cedar is also a more budget-friendly option, but won’t resist termites as well as Western Red Cedar.
+However, the aroma is not as extreme so it’s better for people sensitive to the smell of cedar, and for anyone who wants to use essential oils in their sauna.

 Hemlock is another popular choice for barrel saunas due to its affordability and attractive appearance.
 It has a light, consistent color, and a fine grain.
 While it may not be as decay-resistant as cedar, it still provides excellent insulation properties and durability when properly maintained.

 Spruce is a more affordable option for barrel sauna construction.
 It has a lighter color and a straight grain, which gives it a clean and modern appearance.
-Although it has less natural resistance to decay compared to cedar, it can still last for many years with proper care and maintenance.
+Although it has less natural resistance to decay than cedar, it can still last many years with proper care and maintenance.

-As the quality of cedar continues to decline, thermally modified wood has become the builders choice.
+As the quality of cedar continues to decline with old growth forests, thermally modified wood has become the choice for the best barrel saunas.
 Builders can save over 25% in both time and material waste by using a more stable and straight barrel sauna wood type like modified Nordic Spruce.

 Pine is the least expensive option for barrel sauna construction but offers a lower level of decay resistance and insulation properties.
 Pine is typically chosen for its budget-friendliness and availability.
 However, it requires more maintenance and may not last as long as other wood types.